 We outline the implications of each choice so you can continue advancing toward your broader objectives, even if timing differs between them.

 Financial plans should not depend on perfect conditions.
 Earnings and costs may shift without warning.
-People may live longer than anticipated.
+Longevity may exceed initial projections.

-Why Work With Correct Capital for Comprehensive Financial Planning in Durham, NC
+Why Choose Correct Capital for Comprehensive Financial Planning in Durham, NC

-We work with individuals and families in Durham, NC and nationwide who value a coordinated approach to planning.
+Correct Capital works with clients in Durham, NC across the United States who want a coordinated approach to financial planning.
 Below are several reasons clients in Durham, NC decide to partner with our team:

 -